-You’ve probably spent hundreds – heck, thousands – of hours talking to potential clients who said “Sounds great, I’m ready to make changes.”
+You’ve probably spent hundreds—heck, thousands—of hours talking to potential clients who said “Sounds great.”

 “Homework selling” is one way to help cure these ills, and it accomplishes two goals:

-1) It gives your potential client a much deeper appreciation of what’s special about your wellness business.
-If you’re a niche provider, that’s a crucial advantage.
+Giving prospects a much deeper appreciation of what’s special about your wellness business is a crucial advantage for a niche provider.

 You hear from prospective clients.

 They want to find out more about your weight loss program, or your sports conditioning programs, or your healthy lifestyle coaching.

 You immediately go into sales mode.
 You’re trying to set up an appointment, or get them to come in for a free class, or a tour, or a complimentary assessment of some kind.

 All the effort’s coming from your end as you chase the prospect.